What is Coaching?

 What does coaching cost?

-Coaching packages and rates differ depending upon whether you are seeking corporate or private coaching, so the level of investment will vary.
-You are welcome to contact Siobhain to find out more (email@example.com).
+Rates differ depending upon the programme you choose, so the level of investment will vary.
+You are welcome to contact Siobhain to find out more (firstname.lastname@example.org).

 What is the difference between coaching and counselling / therapy?